FireBlaze236/FireBlaze_Chip8_Emulator_Project/README.md

 Debug x86 as Win32

-Keys Are Configure as follows:
+Keys are configured as follows :

 0 1 2 3  >> 1 2 3 4
 4 5 6 7  >> q w e r